-What Will Happen to Abu Dhabi Real Estate Once the Dust Settles
+What Will Happen to Abu Dhabi real Estate Once the Dust Settles

 As we all know the UAE has been caught up in the conflict in the middle east which started on the 28th February.
 The vast majority of the drones that have been directed at the UAE have been intercepted or have fallen harmlessly into the sea.
 But the residents of the UAE are spooked, we aren't used to the loud bangs and flashes in the sky, and inaccurate social media can promote further anxiety.
 People outside the country have also been affected by the sensationalism in the news and social media reels.